 Sonic Locker Room Radio Show

 Each week a sport or activity is featured on the Sonic Locker Room Radio Show.
 We are proud to be one of 17 metro high schools to be a part of the program.
 The Harrisonville Wildcats edition airs on Mondays at 4:45 p.m. on 1030 AM or you can listen to archived shows online at www.soniclockerroom.com.
-This week's show features the Royal Regiment.
+This week's show features Students of the Month from HHS.

 Art in Our Community